 What is the RCIA Process?

-RCIA is a process structured around movements of inquiry, celebration, class sessions, discernment, prayer, commitment and finally the celebration of the Sacraments of Initiation: Baptism, Confirmation and the Eucharist.
+RCIA is a process of inquiry, class sessions, discernment, prayer, commitment and finally the celebration of the Sacraments of Initiation: Baptism, Confirmation and the Eucharist.

 Becoming a Catholic is a journey.
 A person enters the life of the Church through periods of study, faith sharing, scripture reflection, and rites.
 The usual culmination of the RCIA process is held during the Easter Vigil.
 RCIA is just the beginning of a lifelong journey of faith.

 Who Should Consider the RCIA Process?

 - Have never been baptized;

-- Have been baptized in another Christian denomination and wish to convert to Catholicism
+- Have been baptized in another Christian denomination and wish to become Catholic.

 - Were baptized Catholic as infants, but who have not had religious formation in the Catholic faith;

-- Were baptized Catholic as infants, but who have not celebrated the Sacraments of Confirmation and Communion.
+- Were baptized Catholic as infants, but who have not celebrated the Sacraments of Confirmation or Communion.